omarmosharawi/formValid/README.md

 - Displays error messages and highlights invalid fields
 - Allows you to customize the validation behavior and appearance
 - Works with Bootstrap and other CSS frameworks

+## Contributing
+formValid is an open source project and welcomes contributions from anyone.
+If you want to contribute to formValid, you can:
+1- report issues or suggest features.
+2- fork this repository and submit pull requests.
+- Contact me via email at omarmosharawi@gmail.com